 Many people have a dream to retire in Thailand, because it has a cheaper cost of living than the West and consequently any retirement income will last longer.

-Thailand also has a tropical to subtropical climate, which is more suited to an outdoor lifestyle and for those people currently living in a temperate climate zone, with cold winters there is the opportunity to spend the worst months in a place with a better climate.
+But not only that, Thailand also has a tropical to subtropical climate, which is more suited to an outdoor lifestyle and for those people currently living in a temperate climate zone, with cold winters, there is the opportunity to spend the worst months in a place with a much warmer climate.

-So if you are on a limited income or even an unlimited income, then retiring to Thailand could be the option that is right for you, particularly if you are not averse to the heat.
+So, if you are on a limited income or even an unlimited income, then retiring to Thailand could be the option that is right for you, particularly if you are not averse to the high humidity.

-A question many people have about retirement is, "how can I ensure there is sufficient income for those retirement years?"
+A question many people have about retirement is, "how much do I need to retire in Thailand?"

 So let's see how to answer this question below as there are more aspects to retiring in Thailand, than just having sufficient income.